BlackPeter13/fixedcoin/README.md

 ## ⚠️ Disclaimer

 FixedCoin is an experimental cryptocurrency project.
-The ultra-limited supply (~10,000 FXC) including a 1,600 FXC premine and unique economic model create an unprecedented experiment in digital scarcity.
+The ultra-limited supply (~10,000 FIX) including a 1,600 FIX premine and unique economic model create an unprecedented experiment in digital scarcity.

 **Key Risks:**
 - 16% premine may affect initial distribution and decentralization